BrianSigafoos/hugo_site/content/2022-03-12-update-dependencies.md

 date: 2022-03-12T07:45:59-05:00
 slug: dependencies
 title: Automate dependency updates
-summary: Use tools like Github's dependabot and actions to automate dependency updates
+summary: Use automated tools like Github's Dependabot and Actions to automate dependency updates
 ---

 Once code is well tested and [CI/CD is set up](rails-on-kubernetes), we can be confident in continuously merging and deploying dependency upgrades.

 What's well tested?
 A good mix of mostly small, fast tests and som slower integration and system tests.

-Previously, we'd have to run a script for dependency updates and open a PR.
+Previously, we'd have to run a script for dependency updates and open a pull request (PR).
+Often, this pull request would contain many dependency updates.
 Now, with [Github's Dependabot](https://github.com/dependabot), individual PR's are constantly opened for individual dependency updates.
 The CI test suite tests that change in isolation and if the tests are green, we can merge and deploy with confidence.

-What about yarn sub-dependencies?
+Constantly deploying small batches of changes is less risky than larger batch sizes.

+What about NodeJS sub-dependencies and some Ruby sub-dependencies that Dependabot seems to ignore?
 I've found it useful to run a script 1x weekly to sweep up all these updates into a single PR in the semi-automated script, the key parts are:

 ```bash
 brew bundle